azwing/Observatory/README.md

 This is work in progress.
 I cannot be responsible of any damage due to the software / hardware described in here.

 ## Other Platforms
-I am trying to port the software to BluePill and if successfull would like to create a PCB sith all included.
+I am trying to port the software to BluePill and if successfull would like to create a dedicated PDB.
 If anybody wants to help on the project you are wellcome.

 ## Licence